 For the 13th change onwards the charge will be the greater of 0.5% of the cash value of the whole fund and the charge above.

 Lifestage investment approach

 A lifestage investment approach is an investment option that actively shapes how your money will be invested.
-As you get closer to retirement, your money is automatically and gradually moved into different types of funds, to help prepare your pension pot for how you intend to take your retirement benefits.
+As you get closer to retirement, your money is automatically and gradually moved into different types of fund.